Acknowledgement and thanks

 Made possible by Graeme and Lorraine Rowley

-Creative Encounters: Art and Dementia offers engaging and creative experiences for people living with dementia, together with their family members and carers.
+The Creative Encounters: Art and Dementia program offers engaging and creative experiences for people living with dementia, together with their family members and carers.
 This Gallery-based program, developed in collaboration with dementia support services, brings people living with dementia and their carers to the fore and highlights the important role of the arts for wellbeing.

 WITH THANKS TO